ocayon/Vortex-Step-Method/README.md

 7. **Create a pull-request**, with `base:develop`, to merge this feature branch
 8. Once the pull request has been accepted, **close the issue **

-### Code Style and Guidelines
-- Follow PEP 8 for Python code style.
-- Ensure that your code is well-documented.
-- Write unit tests for new features and bug fixes.

 ## Citation
 If you use this project in your research, please consider citing it.
 Citation details can be found in the `CITATION.cff` file included in this repository.